Montreal journalist’s phone records part of probe into alleged rogue cop, warrants show

-A police operation against a Montreal journalist last year was part of a broad investigation into allegations that a rogue cop frequented erotic massage parlours, wrote misleading police reports and planted baggies of heroin, according to newly unsealed search warrants.
+A police operation against a Montreal journalist last year was part of a broad investigation into allegations that a rogue cop frequented massage parlours, wrote misleading police reports and planted bags of heroin, according to newly unsealed search warrants.

 Officially, the case started in September, 2015, when an informant complained to his handling officers about a police officer named Fayçal Djelidi.
-According to the informant, Mr. Djelidi was known to plant small portions of drugs on pushers and users, in order to force them to talk to him, the warrants said.
+According to the informant, Mr. Djelidi was known to plant small portions of drugs on pushers and users in order to force them to talk to him, the warrants said.

 In short order, the 16-year veteran of the Montreal Police Service was under investigation for his policing tactics.
 Within a few weeks, the internal-affairs probe was expanded to look into Mr. Djelidi’s off-duty proclivities, as well as his occasional phone contacts with Patrick Lagacé, a print reporter and columnist at Montreal’s La Presse.